 sents.
 They have lost sight of the sincere belief and inner decision which gives baptism its original .meaning and life.
 Many are baptized who don’t believe with all their hearts and souls.
 Many don’t believe at all.
 It has become merely a form.
 Gradually, every form of baptism imaginable developed: private baptism; baptism by desire which requires nothing more than the dying wish; baptism for the dead, so that the living might be baptized on behalf of non-Christians no longer living; baptism by proxy in which, in singular cases, one person can be baptized for as many as fifty other souls who have died in original sin!

 Baptism, of course, did not originate with Christianity.
-It was practised by John the Baptist, by the Essenes, and by the pagans of old.
+It was practiced by John the Baptist, by the Essenes, and by the pagans of old.
 This process of cleansing also formed a part of the ritual of the Jews, long before the time of Christ.
 These Jewish “lustrations” were designed to “cleanse the body of ritual pollution”, but were used on “various occasions, not once”.
 Rowley writes, “Nevertheless, it is probable that Jewish lustrations have some historical connection with Christian baptism to the extent that the form of the ceremony developed out of the form of the lustrations.”
-The Jews also practised proselyte baptism which “marked the experience of conversion from paganism to Judaism.”
+The Jews also practiced proselyte baptism which “marked the experience of conversion from paganism to Judaism.”
 (27)

 Obviously, the ritual of baptism itself is without meaning unless the truth that lies behind the ritual is understood.
 Christ warned of the danger of professing belief with the outward sense of speech while disbelieving in the inward heart.
 He said: